-Gary Phillips is the 2016-2018 poet laureate of Carrboro, North Carolina.
-He is a writer, naturalist and entrepreneur.
-Gary has a special expertise in conservation easements and the protection of significant natural areas.
+Gary Phillip is a writer, naturalist, and entrepreneur.
+Gary has special expertise in conservation easements and the protection of significant natural areas.
 He lives in a rammed earth house in Silk Hope, North Carolina with his wife Ilana Dubester.
 Gary avidly reads anthropological science fiction, studies amphibian activities on full moon nights and was once chair of the Chatham County Board of Commissioners.
 His book of poetry and occasional pieces, The Boy The Brave Girls was printed in 2016 by Human Error Publishing (Wendell, Mass).

 His publishing credits include The Sun Magazine, Independent Weekly, Raleigh News and Observer, Men’s Journal, Missouri Farm Journal, Communities Magazine, Ploughshares, Chatham County Line, The Good Men Project, Ransom Street Mag, The Ecozoic Review and NPR, where he performed regular commentaries as part of Radio Free Bubba.

 Gary has contributed chapters to several books, including Environmentally Sound Agriculture, The Best of Radio Free Bubba and Small Stories Big Changes: Agents of Change on the Frontlines of Sustainability.